Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 And its back was absolutely full of boxes, crates and bags.

 Wilde beamed at her from atop his loot throne.
 "Happy to report mission success, ma’am," he grinned.
-"Food, blankets, medical supplies, bottled water…" he threw aside a tarpaulin "...and an emergency water-fuelled fusion generator."
+"Food, blankets, medical supplies, bottled water..." he threw aside a tarpaulin "...and an emergency water-fuelled fusion generator."

 "Water?
 Not deuterium?"
 Marty asked.